Zeolite

 Binding pollutants with zeolite

-Natural zeolite acts like a sponge and can help relieve the gastrointestinal tract and detox organs such as the liver.
+Natural zeolite powder acts like a sponge and can help relieve the body.

 Zeolite: natural stone with high a binding power

-Healing clay has been used as a natural remedy for a variety of health problems since the Middle Ages.
-Depending on the application and variant, healing clay is composed of powdered rock with various components, such as loess, peat, loam, clay, moor and others.
+Since the Middle Ages, healing clay has been used as a natural remedy for a variety of health complaints.
+Depending on the area of application and variant, healing clay is composed of powdered rock with various components, such as loess, peat, loam, clay, moor and others.

 Also a kind of healing clay: Zeolite